blergarator/image-overlay/README.md

 - Check that your Python reasonably meets pep8 standards: $ pep8 #your_file#
 - If your code editor has an Inspect Code feature, inspect it and make any reasonable changes.
 - Combine the code with the current master branch.
 While on your branch, type in: $ git merge master
-- Submit a Pull Request, and drop it into the #implementations channel
+- Submit a Pull Request

 For smaller pull requests, it will likely take a few days to thoroughly go over it and test it.
 For larger pull requests, it could take up to a week to fully review the code, test it, and make comments.